labring-actions/devbox-runtime/README.md

 All Dockerfiles pushed to the repository should strictly adhere to these conventions.
 Therefore, an example of a compliant Dockerfile path would be:
 `/Language/go/go1.22.5/Dockerfile`

+If you need to trigger the packaging action, you should push directly to the main repository.
+This will trigger the action's build process and the generation of corresponding CRDs

 ## Get CRD
 All CRD (Custom Resource Definition) files corresponding to the runtimes are located in the yaml folder.
 You can get yaml as follow:
 ```